backtrackfm/fastify-backend/README.md

-# T3 FASTIFY FLAGSHIP TEMPLATE
+# T3 FASTIFY x PRISMA TEMPLATE

 ## Usage

 Simply press the "Use Template" button in GitHub to create a new repository using this template.
+Rebuild docker image when changing prisma schema or package.json.

 ## Main files